 - Wash face with facial cleanser (Buy First Aid Beauty’s Face Cleanser for $15.06 here)

 - Use exfoliating wipes (Buy First Aid Beauty’s Facial Radiance Pads for $30 here)

 - Put eye cream around eyes (Buy First Aid Beauty’s 5-in-1 eye cream for $21.25 here)

 - Finish with moisturizer (Buy First Aid Beauty’s Ultra Repair Cream Intense Hydration for $30 here)

 A few days in, I was already seeing improvement.
 My face was smoother and my eyes didn’t look as tired.
-I wasn’t getting acne, and if the occasional pimple felt like it was going to pop up, my skin routine kept that from fully happening—even when on my period, and I ALWAYS break out on my period (starting in my mid-late 20s!).
+I wasn’t getting acne, and if the occasional pimple felt like it was going to pop up, my skin routine kept that from happening most of the time.
+My skin was better even when I had my period.
+And I ALWAYS break out while on my period.
 Months later, I’m still doing this routine, and it’s working.

-Have my wrinkles gone away?
+Have my forehead wrinkles gone away?
 No. Have the indented lines gone away?
 Maybe.
 Do I care?
 Not sure.
 I’m 29, soon-to-be 30, and I’ve come to terms with the fact I look my age.
 I’m getting older, and it only makes sense that I will LOOK older as that happens.
-Sure I could get botox, but I can also embrace my age and do everything I can to keep my skin healthy and clean.
-Maybe one day if I’m drowning in money, I’ll say fuck it and go get a procedure that will make me not look my age (being a celebrity must be fun as fuck, right?).
+Sure, I could get botox.
+But I could also embrace my age and do everything I can to keep my skin healthy and clean.
+Maybe one day if I’m drowning in money, I’ll get a procedure that will make me not look my age.
 But until then I’ma do me.
 I’m going to look 29, and I’m totally fine with that.